Port of Alicante Cruise Guide, Spain (UPDATED 2023)

 4. Playa del Postiguet

-This blue-flag beach is located only a few minutes walk from the port entrance.
-This beautiful sandy beach is safe for swimming and has been awarded for its cleanliness.
+Playa del Postiguet is a sandy beach that is safe for swimming and has been awarded for its cleanliness.
 It is backed by a boardwalk lined with palm trees and a couple of bars and eateries.
-Right across the beach, you’ll find the lift to Santa Barbara Castle.
+You’ll find the lift to Santa Barbara Castle right across the beach.

 Playa del Postiguet, port of Alicante Spain